mohdabdulhakim01/codeigniter-papanview/readme.md

 - Sure I've tried twigs,smarty and others but at some point my coding implementation just don't work with this template engine.
 - I need native php script  solution without hassle of installation and capable to support any php version starting PHP v5 and onward.
 - Some template i mentioned were consider abandoning older support so low hope for this template toolkit.
-- So PapanView was born to aid my project.
+- So PapanView was created to aid my project.

 It support most of the blade syntax such as :
 ```